We are making progress, but what is holding us back?

 ACTION TO TAKE: Don’t discount how much sport can benefit you in your career.
 Be a leader, wherever you are.
 There are tons of organizations out there that have specific tools to help with these issues: CAAWS, Women In Sport, Women’s Sports Foundation, SheIs.

-Get out there and continue to participate and lead in the sports that make you smile, encourage others to participate and support those that are.
+Get out there and continue to participate in the sports that make you smile, encourage others to participate, and support those that are.
 Let’s harness the momentum that is so rapidly building and close these gaps once and for all.